 Time in Hospital

-A Regeneris BioShoulder™ procedure is usually performed on an outpatient basis, which means you return home a few hours after your treatment to recover in the comfort of your home.
+A Regeneris Shoulder protocol is usually performed on an outpatient basis, which means you return home a few hours after your treatment to recover in the comfort of your home.
 A total shoulder replacement operation requires a hospital stay of 1-2 days, and you will be required to wear a sling for about 6 weeks.

-A shoulder replacement typically lasts 15-20 years, at which time you will need to undergo another major surgical procedure so as to remove the old device and replace it with another.
+A shoulder replacement typically lasts 15-20 years, at which time you will need to undergo another major surgical procedure to remove the old device and replace it with another.
 These consecutive procedures tend to carry higher risk, since there may be damage done to bone and tissue from the first procedure which then complicates the process.
-The Regeneris BioShoulder™ differs for each patient and therefore the amount of time before a patient needs another injection varies.
-More research is required to know exactly how long cellular therapy will last.
+The

 Stromal Vascular Fraction (SVF)